New York Institute of Technology: Old Westbury

 Athletic facilities at the Old Westbury campus include the 1,000-seat President's Stadium, the President's Field, the 500-seat Recreation Hall arena, the NYIT Softball Complex and the NYIT Tennis Complex consisting of six courts.
 Many notable people, including Patch Adams, spoke at Riland Auditorium on its Long Island campus.
 The Old Westbury campus is mainly a commuter campus, although residential students have dormitory options.

-Long Island campus is also home to the New York Institute of Technology College of Osteopathic Medicine, the only osteopathic medical school on Long Island, which was formerly named New York College of Osteopathic Medicine, or NYCOM.
+The Long Island campus is also home to the New York Institute of Technology College of Osteopathic Medicine, the only osteopathic medical school on Long Island, which was formerly named New York College of Osteopathic Medicine, or NYCOM.
 In 2008, NYIT installed a 3-D motion capture lab for its Fine Arts program in Old Westbury.
 The system allows the university to use Hollywood technology to teach the next generation of computer animators.
 Between 2009 and 2013, the Old Westbury campus has undergone a number of significant improvements, including renovation of the 3,000 sf.
 Student Activities Center, creation of a Life Sciences biomedical research laboratory, renovation of Engineering Materials lab, creation of a Nursing Simulation lab and creation of an 8,000 sf.
 Entrepreneurship and Technology Innovation Center, among others.

-In 2014, New York Tech announced a $93 million plan to erect seven new buildings on its Old Westbury campus, including four, four-story residence halls.
 In 2015, NYIT received from New York State a grant for a portion of the costs required to renovate a 5,300-square-foot facility to house three new laboratories on its Old Westbury campus.

-According to Bloomberg/Businessweek, in 2011, Old Westbury is the second "richest" town in the United States, trailing behind only Palm Beach, Florida.
-The magazine previously dubbed the town "New York's wealthiest suburb."
+Free weekday shuttles between the Long Island Railroad (LIRR) stations in Manhasset and Hicksville and the Long Island campus are available to all NYIT students, faculty, and staff.

+A new 80-room residence hall, located at 120 Jericho Turnpike in Jericho, opened in Fall 2024.
+A scenic 10-15 minute drive from the Old Westbury campus, this residence hall has modern rooms, a fitness center, laundry facilities and a swimming pool.
+Free shuttle service are available between the new residence hall and the Old Westbury campus.

 New York City

 The New York City campus is located between 60th and 62nd streets on Broadway, adjacent to Columbus Circle, across the street from Central Park and within walking distance of Lincoln Center for the Performing Arts.
 Its central location is accessible via subway and bus routes and is close to concert halls, theaters, museums, and libraries.
 It is served by public transit buses and the A, B, C, D, and 1 Subway trains, which are accessed at the 59th Street/Columbus Circle station.
-Free weekday shuttles between the Long Island Railroad (LIRR) stations in Manhasset and Hicksville and the Long Island campus are available to all NYIT students, faculty, and staff.
-While it offers a full range of classes in all of NYIT's major schools, the majority of students enroll in programs that concentrate in media, communications, business, computer science, and engineering.
+The New York City campus offers a full range of classes in all of NYIT's schools.

 The campus comprises six buildings (excluding the residence halls):